richasharma14/Captstone_Project/README.md

 # LOAN application Data API

-Banks want to automate the loan eligibility process (in real-time) based on customer details provided while filling out the online application form.
-These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History, and others.
-To automate this process, they have the task of identifying the customer segments to those who are eligible for loan amounts so that they can specifically target these customers.
-Here they have provided a partial dataset.
+Banks aim to automate the loan eligibility process in real-time by leveraging customer details provided in online application forms.
+The key customer attributes include Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History, and more.
+The objective is to identify customer segments that meet the eligibility criteria for loan amounts, enabling targeted marketing efforts towards these specific customers.
+A partial dataset has been provided to facilitate this automation process.

 API Endpoint: https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json
 ## Python and Pyspark Program to load/write the “Loan Application Data” into